 This release also brings Material You to Android’s light and stripped-down version.
-Material You is a fantastic customisation feature that lets you customise your entire phone’s colour scheme.
-You will see four complementary colour schemes to choose from.
+Material You is a fantastic customization feature that lets you customize your phone’s color scheme.
+You will see four complementary color schemes to choose from.

 It’s great to see the feature arrive in the lighter Android Go, so even budget-conscious buyers can enjoy the best of Android.

 It doesn’t end there.
 This update also brings Notification Permission, App Language Preferences, etc., to Android Go.
 This update will refresh your device, especially if you’re on an older version of Android Go, like 10 or 11.

 If you own the Mi A1 and like to experiment with your phone, installing a Custom ROM to get the latest version of Android will be fun.
 Until now, the phone flawlessly ran Android 10 based on Lineage OS 17.1.